Common Coleus Pests, Damage Signs, and How to Stop Them

 Spider Mites: Tiny But Destructive

 These nearly invisible pests can be a nightmare in hot, dry conditions, multiplying rapidly when humidity is low and temperatures are high.
-Spider mites feed by piercing leaf tissue and sucking out chlorophyll, which robs the plant of its ability to photosynthesize efficiently.
-If left unchecked, spider mites can spread quickly from one plant to another, causing widespread damage in a short period.
+They feed by piercing leaf tissue and extracting chlorophyll, leaving foliage stippled, pale, or dusty in appearance.
+Because they reproduce so quickly, an unnoticed infestation can spread from plant to plant in a short time.
+Early detection and consistent control are essential to prevent widespread damage.

 Signs of Spider Mites Infestation